-You’ve likely heard about house flipping.
-There are plenty shows on HGTV about buying a property that needs a little love and completely turning it around for a profit.
+You've likely heard about house flipping.
+There are plenty of shows on HGTV about buying a property that needs a little love and completely turning it around for a profit.
 These days, most people know, at least generally, how house flipping works.

 However, what about real estate wholesaling?
 You might not be as familiar with that term.

 But that’s where we come in.
 We're here to give you a primer on this new form business that real estate investors are scrambling to be a part of.